Pelosi upbeat on Biden deal but Manchin pans billionaire tax

 Associated Press

-WASHINGTON (AP) — House Speaker Nancy Pelosi told colleagues Wednesday that Democrats are in “pretty good shape” on President Joe Biden’s sweeping domestic plan and a related $1 trillion infrastructure bill as they race to wrap up talks ahead of his departure for global summits.
+WASHINGTON (AP) — House Speaker Nancy Pelosi told colleagues Wednesday that Democrats are in “pretty good shape” on President Joe Biden’s sweeping domestic plan, but fresh problems emerged as a pivotal Democrat panned a new billionaires’ tax to help pay for the $1.75 trillion package.

+Pelosi’s upbeat comments on Biden’s big proposal of social services and climate change programs, alongside a related $1 trillion infrastructure bill, provided fresh hopes for a deal to be announced Wednesday.

-White House officials were meeting at the Capitol with two key holdout Democrats, Sens.
+White House officials met at the Capitol with two key holdout Democrats, Sens.
 Joe Manchin of West Virginia and Kyrsten Sinema of Arizona.

-But Manchin hit the brakes, panning the Democrats’ proposed new billionaires’ tax, saying he didn’t like the idea of “targeting” the wealthy.
-Still, he said it’s time to move forward on a framework for Biden’s plan.
+But Manchin quickly hit the brakes — as he has done countless times before — now saying he doesn’t like the idea of a billionaires’ tax “targeting” the wealthy.

+Still, Manchin said it’s time to move forward on a framework for Biden’s plan.

 “People in the stratosphere, rather than trying to penalize, we ought to be pleased that this country is able to produce the wealth,” Manchin told reporters ahead of the meeting.